Welcome to the Bubble Tea capital of the Northwest

 Sponsorship Inquiries

-Contact Don Blakeney at [email protected] for more information on partnering as a sponsor for the 2024 Seattle Boba Fest.
+Contact Lauren Carey at [email protected] for more information on partnering as a sponsor for Seattle Boba Fest.

 Media Contact

-For all media inquiries, please contact Lauren Carey at [email protected].
+For all media inquiries, please contact Polly Yokokawa at [email protected].

 Meet the Designer: Matt Naylor